Doctoral Program - Financial Support

 Students are strongly encouraged to apply for outside scholarships, fellowships, and other forms of financial support.
 Students with outside support enable the department to stretch its own resources.
 Full fellowships are supplemented by the department up to the current Stanford Graduate Fellowship rate (details at link below).
 Students with outside support may have fewer teaching and research assistantship duties.

-Stanford Graduate Fellowships (SGF): A prestigious program begun in 1996, these fellowships are awarded by the University to selected applicants nominated by departments, and are roughly comparable in benefits to National Science Foundation Graduate Fellowships.
+Stanford Graduate Fellowships (SGF): A prestigious program begun in 1996, these fellowships are awarded by the University to selected applicants nominated by departments and are roughly comparable in benefits to National Science Foundation Graduate Fellowships.
 Both international and U.S. applicants may be nominated by the department for Stanford Graduate Fellowships.
 There is no application or request process for these awards.

 Teaching Assistantships